 First Place: Sarah Primrose, J.D. ('12, Michigan State University College of Law) for “The Attack on Planned Parenthood: A Historical Analysis”

-Second Place: Chad Brooker, J.D. candidate ('13, University of Maryland School of Law) for "Making Contraception Easier to Swallow: Background and Religious Challenges to the HHS Rule Mandating Coverage of Contraceptives”
+Second Place: Chad Brooker, J.D. ('13, University of Maryland School of Law) for "Making Contraception Easier to Swallow: Background and Religious Challenges to the HHS Rule Mandating Coverage of Contraceptives”

-Third Place: Gina Gribow, J.D. candidate ('13, University of California Hastings College of the Law) for “An Assessment of California's Legislation Regarding Shackling Prohibitions for Incarcerated Pregnant Women”
+Third Place: Gina Gribow, J.D. ('13, University of California Hastings College of the Law) for “An Assessment of California's Legislation Regarding Shackling Prohibitions for Incarcerated Pregnant Women”

 Theme: “Beyond the Books: Realizing Reproductive Rights in Real Lives.”